 See Storyboard

-It offers higher spatial resolution than widefield fluorescence microscopy, with the help of two pinholes placed at the focal planes of the objective lens, giing it the name ‘confocal’.
+It offers higher spatial resolution than widefield fluorescence microscopy, with the help of two pinholes placed at the focal planes of the objective lens, giving it the name ‘confocal’.
 It enables users to visualize the staining at a subcellular level, such as differentiation between surface membrane staining from intracellular staining.
 (1.2.1)

 See Storyboard